GRC 12.0 – Emergency Access Management (EAM) for HANA Target Systems (using Web IDE)

 Step 6: After the completion of firefighting session, execute EAM log sync job which will retrieve the logs from HANA system and creates the log review workflow request.

-Key Points to note:
+Key Points or FAQs:

 You can check following SAP Note for FAQs about this functionality.